-To change the global log level, configure the same line with another log level and take the changed file into account, as described in Changing agent-logback.xml.
+To change the global log level, configure the same line with another log level and take the changed file into account, as described in Change logging behavior.

 To change the log level for a single object type without changing it for the rest of the configuration, add a logger defined by the shaded classname of the object, and set its log level.